influx6/assets/readme.md

   - Emdedding

+    - To embed a given directory but in development mode(loading from disk) but also gzipping output
     ```go

+    	bf, err := NewBindFS(BindFSConfig{
+    		InDir:   "./",
+    		OutDir:     "./tests/debug",
+    		Package: "debug",
+    		File:    "debug",
+    		Gzipped: true,
+        NoDecompression: true,
+        Production: false,
+    	})

+    	if err != nil {
+          panic("directory path is not valid")
+    	}

+      //to get this to create and embed the files,simple call .Record()
+    	err = bf.Record() // you can call this as many times as you want to update go file

+    ```

-      //to embedd a given directory but in development mode,where files are loaded directory from disk
+    - To embed a given directory but in development mode,where files are loaded directory from disk
+    ```go

     	bf, err := NewBindFS(BindFSConfig{
     		InDir:   "./",
     		OutDir:     "./tests/debug",